-At December 31, 2011, we had \$109.7 million outstanding under our credit facility at an average interest rate of 2.2% and had the ability to borrow an additional \$28.2 million.
+At March 31, 2012, we had \$121.9 million outstanding under our credit facility at an average interest rate of 2.2% and had the ability to borrow an additional \$20.5 million.
 Our credit facility includes the financial covenant that if the amount of availability falls below an amount equal to 12.5% of the lesser of the borrowing base or \$145 million, our Fixed Charge Coverage Ratio ("FCCR") (as defined in the Amended Loan Agreement) for the preceding 12-month period must not be less than 1.1 to 1.0.
-At December 31, 2011, our availability exceeded the requirements in the financial covenant and there was \$11.8 million of retained earnings free of restrictions to make cash dividends or stock repurchases.
+During the quarter ended March 31, 2012, our availability fell below the 12.5% requirement, thereby invoking the FCCR covenant.
+As of March 31, 2012, our FCCR was 2.4x, exceeding the 1.1 to 1.0 requirement.
+This would allow us access, if needed, to the total amount of availability provided for under the Amended Loan Agreement.
+At March 31, 2012, there was \$12.8 million of retained earnings free of restrictions to make cash dividends or stock repurchases.

-The credit facility contains a subjective acceleration clause and a "springing" lockbox arrangement (as defined in Accounting Standards Codification 470 ("ASC 470"), Debt), whereby remittances from customers will be forwarded to our general bank account and will not reduce the outstanding debt until and unless a specified event or an event of default occurs.
+The credit facility contains a subjective acceleration clause and a "springing" lockbox arrangement (as defined in Accounting Standards Codification 470, Debt ("ASC 470")), whereby remittances from customers will be forwarded to our general bank account and will not reduce the outstanding debt until and unless a specified event or an event of default occurs.
 Pursuant to ASC 470, we classify borrowings under the facility as non-current debt.

 In March 2011, we extinguished our existing debt with Banco Ficohsa, a Honduran bank, and entered into a new credit facility with Banco Ficohsa.
-As of December 31, 2011, we had \$5.8 million outstanding on the installment portion of this loan and \$5.0 million outstanding under the revolving portion of the agreement.
-The new revolving Honduran debt, by its nature, is not long-term as it requires scheduled payments each six months.
+As of March 31, 2012, we had \$5.8 million outstanding on the installment portion of this loan and \$5.0 million outstanding under the revolving portion of the agreement.
+The new revolving Honduran debt, by its nature, is not long-term, as it requires scheduled payments each six months.
 However, as the agreement permits us to re-borrow funds up to the amount repaid, subject to certain objective covenants, and we intend to re-borrow funds, subject to the objective criteria, the amounts have been classified as long-term debt.